syncthing/docs/users/ignoring.rst

 when using ignore patterns.
 This should be cleared up in a future version...

-Assume two nodes, Alice and Bob, where Alice has 100 files to share, but Bob ignores 25 of these.
+Assume two devices, Alice and Bob, where Alice has 100 files to share, but Bob ignores 25 of these.
 From Alice's point of view Bob will become about 75% in sync (the actual number depends on the sizes of the individual files) and remain in "Syncing" state even though it is in